 When to stay in spreadsheets, when to use an extraction layer, and when to buy revenue-ops software

-An extraction layer makes sense when the statement-ingestion step is what keeps breaking the process.
-That is usually the case when partner files arrive in mixed formats, column names drift, PDFs have to be re-keyed, or the same team is handling multiple monetization workflows at once.
-In that middle ground, the goal is not a full revenue-intelligence stack.
-The goal is to turn messy documents into structured rows fast enough that finance and AdOps can spend their time on variance analysis instead of transcription.
+An extraction layer makes sense when partner files arrive in mixed formats, column names drift, PDFs have to be re-keyed, or the same team handles multiple monetization workflows at once.
+That is the narrow role for Invoice Data Extraction: convert messy statements into structured XLSX, CSV, or JSON rows so finance and AdOps can spend time on variance analysis instead of transcription.

 Extract invoice data to Excel with natural language prompts